echo-chen0622/Echo-IoT-Java8/docker/README.md

-# Docker configuration for ThingsBoard Microservices
+# Docker configuration for Echoiot Microservices

-This folder containing scripts and Docker Compose configurations to run ThingsBoard in Microservices mode.
+This folder containing scripts and Docker Compose configurations to run Echoiot in Microservices mode.

 ## Prerequisites

-ThingsBoard Microservices are running in dockerized environment.
+Echoiot Microservices are running in dockerized environment.
 Before starting please make sure [Docker CE](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed in your system.

 ## Installation

-Before performing initial installation you can configure the type of database to be used with ThingsBoard.
+Before performing initial installation you can configure the type of database to be used with Echoiot.
 In order to set database type change the value of `DATABASE` variable in `.env` file to one of the following:

 - `postgres` - use PostgreSQL database;